8n8/bigwebthing/README.md

 The project is in the early stages and there is nothing much working yet.

-The current plan is that the project will be in three parts:
+The project will be in three parts:

 1. A simple message-passing server.